 Bhotia, which means “Tibetan people.”
 Regardless of all these names, the Bhutanese know their home as Drukyul—Land of the Thunder Dragon.
 And they refer to themselves as Drukpas.
 Druk in Bhutanese literature means ‘dragon’ and thus, the Bhutanese identify themselves with the dragon symbol; it is proudly featured on the national flag and also on various denominations of currency.

 Buddhism was brought to Bhutan in the seventh century under the auspices of the Tibetan King, Songtsen Gampo.
-He is widely known for the construction of the 108 temples overnight.
+He is widely known for the construction of 108 temples overnight.
 It includes Kichu Lhakhang in Paro and Jambay Lhakhang in Bumthang.
-During that time, Bhutanese practiced a shamanistic religion known as Bön.
-Later, as Buddhism gained momentum among people, the practice of bon religion began to diminish.
+During that time, the Bhutanise practiced a shamanistic religion known as Bön.
+Later, as Buddhism gained momentum among people, the practice of Bon religion began to diminish.

 The visit of the tantric Buddhist master, Guru Rinpoche in the eighth century, marked the beginning of the commencement of the Buddhist institution.
-Ever since then, Buddhism gained strong hold in the lives of the people.
-As a way for the future generations to continue his powerful legacies, he left behind secret texts hidden in places that could only be found by the enlightened saints known as the treasure revealers (Tertonpas).
+Ever since then, Buddhism gained stronghold on the lives of the people.
+As a way for future generations to continue his powerful legacies, he left behind secret texts hidden in places that could only be found by the enlightened saints known as the treasure revealers (Tertonpas).